GlowElectronics/Novus-T1200XE/README.md

 This PCB is designed in Eagle 6.5.\
 All development boards have been manufactured by JLCPCB, and the gerber files have been exported according to their requirements.
 This shouldn't be an issue for other manufacturers like PCBWay.

+## Known Issues

+As the RAM battery circuit has been eliminated, the Hard RAM feature (Persistent RAM disk) is not available when using this board.
+I can possibly add it in a future release.

 ## TODO

 Technical notes update.\